nexmew/8PuzzleAI/README.md

 This project solves the 8 puzzle game in the ***optimal number*** of moves using A* hueristic search!

 The user has the ability to enter a puzzle and select from different hueristic algorithms to solve it.
-There are 3 available algorithms:
+There are the 3 available algorithms:
 ```
 Uniform Cost Search
 A* Search with Misplaced Tile Hueristic